scoyoc/rainDanceR/README.md

 This package imports data from Onset temperature, relative humidity, and precipitation data loggers into R.
 Data collected in the field using Onset loggers are exported to comma delimited files (*.csv) using the HOBOware application from Onset.
-This package imports the *.csv files into R.
+This package imports the *.csv files into R and sumnmarized the data.

 Version: 0.0.1